 Research has proven that exercising during pregnancy can reduce the risk of complications by up to 25%.

-If you want to know more about exercise and pregnancy, or have aches and pains associated with pregnancy that you’d like to get on top of, book a time online or call the clinic on 8490 0777 to start your journey today.
-Alternatively, fill out the enquiry form below and we’ll get one of our experienced Physiotherapists to give you a call.
+If you want to know more about exercise and pregnancy, or have aches and pains associated with pregnancy that you’d like to get on top of, book a time online or call the clinic on 8490 0777, have a chat to Stef and start your journey today.
+Alternatively, fill out the enquiry form below and we’ll get Stef to give you a call.

 View this post on Instagram